The Absurdity of a Shallow Life

 You see a lot.
 You react a lot.
 You rarely arrive anywhere.
 You keep moving because the road is built for motion, not comprehension.

-This is not a self-control morality play.
+This isn’t a self-control morality play.
 It’s a systems issue that shows up inside your head first: familiarity starts to feel like understanding, speed starts to feel like progress, and constant input starts to feel like being alive.

 Drive-by knowledge Link to heading